 \subsection{Effect of the model free parameters on the light curves}

 There are essentially five main parameters that we vary in order to reproduce the synthetic light curves.
-We here describe the effect of each of them in the timing and burst properties.
+Here, we describe the effects of each on the timing and burst properties.
 We show the main effects in Figure \ref{fig:parameter_variation} for the case of GSN 069.

 The mass of the primary MBH sets the semi-major axis of the EMRI orbit and determines the size of the accretion disc, therefore (together with the MBH spin) the rigid precession period.
 The size of the disc is also determined by the primary MBH spin value through the ISCO.
-In particular the ISCO is smaller, i.e. closer to the primary, for higher spin values and therefore the disc rigidly precesses on shorter timescales.
+In particular the ISCO is smaller, namely, closer to the primary, for higher spin values; therefore, the disc rigidly precesses on shorter timescales.
 This is because the Lense-Thirring precession frequency at each radius is higher and the average precession frequency increases as the Lense-Thirring precession is stronger at smaller radii.
-Changing the MBH spin therefore results in a modulation of the peak amplitude on a timescale that is shorter for higher spins, as shown in the top left panel of Figure \ref{fig:parameter_variation}.
+Changing the MBH spin then results in a modulation of the peak amplitude on a timescale that is shorter for higher spins, as shown in the top left panel of Figure \ref{fig:parameter_variation}.
 This modulation can also be seen in Figure \ref{fig:eRO1} and corresponds to the disc precession period.

-Another parameter that we vary between different sources is the disc mass.
+Another parameter that we varied between different sources is the disc mass.
 This parameter affects the absolute amplitude of the peaks without influencing either the timing or the relative amplitude between subsequent peaks.
-We then do not explicitly show its effect on the light curve here.
+We do not explicitly show its effect on the light curve here.